-- This Regulation lays down uniform technical and business requirements for card-based payment transactions carried out within the Union, where both the payer's payment service provider and the payee's payment service provider are located therein. - 2.
-This Regulation does not apply to services based on specific payment instruments that can be used only in a limited way, that meet one of the following conditions: - (i) instruments allowing the holder to acquire goods or services only in the premises of the issuer or within a limited network of service providers under direct commercial agreement with a professional issuer; - (ii) instruments which can be used only to acquire a limited range of goods or services; - (iii) instruments valid only in a single Member State and regulated by a national or regional public authority for specific social or tax purposes to acquire specific goods or services from suppliers having a commercial agreement with the issuer; - 3.
+- This Regulation lays down uniform technical and business requirements for card-based payment transactions carried out within the Union, where both the payer's payment service provider and the payee's payment service provider are established therein. - This Regulation does not apply to services based on specific payment instruments that can be used only in a limited way, that meet one of the following conditions: - (i) instruments allowing the holder to acquire goods or services only in the premises of the issuer or within a limited network of service providers under direct commercial agreement with a professional issuer; - (ii) instruments which can be used only to acquire a limited range of goods or services; - (iii) instruments valid only in a single Member State and regulated by a national or regional public authority for specific social or tax purposes to acquire specific goods or services from suppliers having a commercial agreement with the issuer; - 3.
 Chapter II does not apply to the following: - (a) transactions with commercial cards, - (b) cash withdrawals at automatic teller machines and - (c) transactions with payment cards issued by three party payment card schemes.

-- 4. Article 7 does not apply to three party payment card schemes. - 4a.
-When a three party payment card scheme licenses other payment service providers for the issuance and/or the acquiring of payment cards, or issues payment cards with a cobranding partner or through an agent, it is considered as a four party payment card scheme.
-However, in relation to domestic payment transactions, this kind of three party payment card scheme may be exempted, according to this Regulation, from the obligations under Chapter II, provided that the card-based payment transactions made in a Member State under such a three party payment card scheme do not exceed on a yearly basis the 5 per cent of the value of all card-based payment transaction made in the same Member State.
+- 4. Article 7 does not apply to three party payment card schemes. - 4-bisWhen a three party payment card scheme licenses other payment service providersfor the issuance and/or the acquiring of payment cards[, or issues payment cards with a co-branding partner or through an agent,] it is considered as a four party payment card scheme.
+[However Member States may decide not to apply Chapter II only to domestic payment transactions with payment cards issued by such three party card scheme if these transactions do not exceed the 5 per cent of the yearly value of all domestic payment card transactions.]